udippant/base-drafts/draft-ietf-quic-transport.md

 : A variable-length integer representing the largest packet number the peer is acknowledging; this is usually the largest packet number that the peer has received prior to generating the ACK frame.
-Unlike the packet number in the QUIC long or short header, the value in an ACK frame is not truncated.
+Unlike the packet number in the QWIK long or short header, the value in an ACK frame is not truncated.

 ACK Delay: